ni/ni-apis-python/packages/ni.grpcdevice.v1.proto/README.md

 # About

-`ni.grpcdevice.v1.proto` is a Python package that provides Protobuf generated code for the ni.grpcdevice.v1 gRPC API
+`ni.grpcdevice.v1.proto` is a Python package that provides Protobuf generated code for the `nidevice_grpc` gRPC API

 NI created and supports this package.